 Things to Remember

-- If you want to insert text values to the cells you need to enclose the text with double quotes.
+- If you want to insert text values to the cells, you need to enclose the text with double-quotes.

 This has been a guide to VBA Range.
-Here we discussed how to use Range object along with some practical examples and downloadable excel template.
+Here we discussed how to use the Range object along with some practical examples and a downloadable excel template.
 You can also go through our other suggested articles –